-22. Training and awareness
+32. Training and awareness

-- 22.1 In accordance with KCSIE (2023), all new staff and regular volunteers will receive appropriate safeguarding training and information during induction, including Online Safety training, with an emphasis on the impact of technology on increasing risks to children, knowing that children and young people can be both victims and perpetrators of abuse - 22.2 All new staff and volunteers will be made aware of the systems within the school and college which support safeguarding e.g. the Behaviour for Learning Policy, Acceptable Use Agreements, Care and Control Policy.
-This is inclusive of reading such policies and engaging in the robust induction programme which covers key policies, procedures and practices.
-As well as supporting the safety of students, the induction process also includes thorough training on understanding and supporting the varied and sometimes complex needs of students, such as communication, moving and handling and personal care as required. - 22.3 All staff must ensure that they have read and understood Part 1 and Annex B of 'Keeping Children Safe in Education (2023)' so everybody in the setting understands their safeguarding responsibilities. - 22.4 All staff will receive Safeguarding and Child Protection training at least annually which includes safeguarding information about our policies and procedures, signs and symptoms of abuse and neglect, indicators of vulnerability to exploitation and radicalisation, how to manage a disclosure from a child, preventing and responding to child-on-child abuse, and issues surrounding sexual violence and sexual harassment, as well as when and how to record a concern about the welfare of a child, with regular updates in relation to local and national changes. - 22.5 Staff engage with case studies to demonstrate understanding of the nuances of safeguarding.
-Staff also undertake a follow-up questionnaire to evidence understanding of the material and support the DSL in understanding if there are gaps in knowledge/areas for development.
+- 32.1 In accordance with KCSIE (2024), all new staff and regular volunteers will receive appropriate safeguarding training and information during induction, including online safety training, with an emphasis on the impact of technology on increasing risks to children, knowing that children and young people can be both victims and perpetrators of abuse. - 32.2 All new staff and volunteers will be made aware of the systems within the school and college which support safeguarding e.g. the Behaviour for Learning Policy, Acceptable Use Agreements, Care and Control Policy etc. This is inclusive of reading such policies and engaging in the robust induction programme which covers key policies, procedures and practices.
+As well as supporting the safety of students, the induction process also includes thorough training on understanding and supporting the varied and sometimes complex needs of students, such as communication, EAL, moving and handling and personal care as required. - 32.3 All staff must ensure that they have read and understood Part 1 and Annex B of 'Keeping Children Safe in Education (2024)' so everybody in the setting understands their safeguarding responsibilities. - 32.4 All staff will receive Safeguarding and Child Protection training at least annually which includes safeguarding information about our policies and procedures, signs and symptoms of abuse, neglect and exploitation, how to manage a disclosure from a child, preventing and responding to child-on-child abuse, and issues surrounding sexual violence and sexual harassment, as well as when and how to record a concern about the welfare of a child, with regular updates in relation to local and national changes. - 32.5 Staff undertake an annual KCSIE questionnaire to evidence understanding of the material and support the DSL in understanding if there are gaps in knowledge/areas for development.
 Such sessions form part of PAD Day agendas and will feature on the CPD calendar throughout the year.
-Staff also have access to safeguarding bulletins via email and can access materials via the safeguarding boards in schools. - 22.6 All staff need to understand the impact mental health problems may have on all aspects of safeguarding and this could be an indication of abuse, including the relevance of Adverse Childhood Experiences (ACEs) and the impact on the child/young person. - 22.7 All staff and volunteers should read and sign to say that they have read and understood the following policies and guidance (as appropriate): - The Child Protection and Safeguarding Policy - The Staff Code of Conduct and Acceptable Use Agreements - KCSIE (2023) Part One and Annex B - Safer Working Practices (2022)
+Staff also have access to safeguarding bulletins via email and can access materials via the safeguarding boards in schools. - 32.6 All staff need to understand the impact mental health problems may have on all aspects of safeguarding and this could be an indication of abuse, including the relevance of Adverse Childhood Experiences (ACEs) and the impact on the child/young person. - 32.7 All staff and volunteers should read and sign to say that they have read and understood the following policies and guidance (as appropriate):

+- The Child Protection and Safeguarding Policy - The Staff Code of Conduct and Acceptable Use Agreements - KCSIE (2024) Part One and Annex B - Safer Working Practices (2022)